 Personally, unless the situation is absolutely dire, I prefer to not perform surgeries myself at home largely because I don’t have the proper tools to anesthetize the area, and I’m not comfortable causing more pain in my chickens.

 According to the Merck Veterinary Manual, Marek’s disease is a type of avian cancer.
-Marek’s largely effects chickens between 12 to 25 weeks of age, although chickens outside that age range might also be effected.
+Marek’s largely affects chickens between 12 to 25 weeks of age, although chickens outside that age range might also be affected.

 The tumors can also be in the liver, kidneys, pancreas, stomach, lungs, and pretty much anywhere else you can imagine.
 They can cause the lack of coordination that you see with Marek’s.